Glossary

 The last vital reliability metric to look at is MTTF.
 It’s similar to MTBF, although MTBF usually refers to items that can be either replaced or repaired, MTTF is used only for replaceable parts.
 Mean time to failure also describes the time a system functions perfectly between one failure and the next.

-Managing maintenance across an entire fleet is quite a challenge.
-Build custom workflows in our Asset Operations Platform to easily manage maintenance processes for thousands of assets.
+Managing maintenance across an entire fleet is a real challenge.
+Build custom workflows in our Asset Operations Platform to manage maintenance processes for thousands of assets without losing the thread.

 What Does Mean Time to Repair (MTTR) Include?

-However, it does not include the delivery time (lead time) for spare parts that aren’t immediately available.
+What it leaves out is the delivery time — the lead time — for spare parts that aren’t immediately on hand.

 How to Reduce MTTR